Skip to content ↓

 For what kinds of SEND do we provide?

 Henley-in-Arden School is a fully inclusive school, and we are committed to ensuring that all students achieve their potential personally, socially, emotionally and academically across all areas of the curriculum.
-Please take a look at our SEND Policy, which you can find here.

 What are our policies for identifying students with SEND and assessing their needs?